Ethiopia Itinerary & Travel Guide 2024

 Driving time from Mekele: 7-8 hours

-Probably the best-known destination in the country, Lalibela should be a firm feature in every Ethiopia itinerary.
+Probably the best-known destination in the country, Lalibela is a firm feature in most Ethiopia itineraries, and for good reason.

 Built in the 13th century, each church has been carved straight out of (and into) the surrounding rock.